openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 * `issuer`: REQUIRED. the Credential Issuer URL of the Credential Issuer, the Wallet is requested to obtain one or more Credentials from.
 * `credential_types`: REQUIRED.
 Space delimited, case sensitive list of ASCII string values that specify the types of the Credentials the Wallet shall request.
 A single ASCII space character (0x20) MUST be used as the delimiter.
 * `pre-authorized_code`: CONDITIONAL.
 The code representing the Credential Issuer's authorization for the Wallet to obtain Credentials of a certain type.
 This code MUST be short lived and single-use.
 MUST be present in a pre-authorized code flow.
+* `client_id`: OPTIONAL.
+The client_id SHOULD be present in the pre-authorized code flow if the issuer requires a particular value to be presented to the token endpoint by the wallet.
+If the issuer has no requirements for any particular client_id then this parameter will be absent, and the wallet may choose its own client_id.
 * `user_pin_required`: OPTIONAL.
-Boolean value specifying whether the Credential Issuer expects presentation of a user PIN along with the Token Request in a pre-authorized code flow.
-Default is `false`.
-This PIN is intended to bind the pre-authorized code to a certain transaction in order to prevent replay of this code by an attacker that, for example, scanned the QR code while standing behind the legit user.
+Boolean value specifying whether the Credential Issuer expects the presentation of a user PIN along with the Token Request in the pre-authorized code flow.
+The default is `false`.
+This PIN is intended to bind the pre-authorized code to a certain transaction in order to prevent replay of this code by an attacker that, for example, scanned the QR code while standing behind the legitimate user.
 It is RECOMMENDED to send a PIN via a separate channel.
 * `op_state`: OPTIONAL.
 String value created by the Credential Issuer and opaque to the Wallet that is used to bind the sub-sequent authentication request with the Credential Issuer to a context set up during previous steps.
 If the client receives a value for this parameter, it MUST include it in the subsequent Authentication Request to the Credential Issuer as the `op_state` parameter value.
-MUST NOT be used in Pre-Authorized Code flow when `pre-authorized_code` is present.
+It MUST NOT be used in the Pre-Authorized Code flow when `pre-authorized_code` is present.

-The Wallet MUST consider the parameter values in the initiation request as not trustworthy since the origin is not authenticated and the message integrity is not protected.
+The Wallet SHOULD consider the parameter values in the initiation request as not trustworthy if the origin was not authenticated and the message integrity was not protected e.g. by TLS.
 The Wallet MUST apply the same checks on the Credential Issuer that it would apply when the flow is started from the Wallet itself since the Credential Issuer is not trustworthy just because it sent the initiation request.
-An attacker might attempt to use an initation request to conduct a phishing or injection attack.
+An attacker might attempt to use an initiation request to conduct a phishing or injection attack.

 The Wallet MUST NOT accept Credentials just because this mechanism was used.
 All protocol steps defined in this draft MUST be performed in the same way as if the Wallet would have started the flow.